Kanu-E/Kanu-E.github.io/_posts/2020-07-13-variables_in_ruby.markdown

 Ruby still knows the best team in the world is  Liverpool FC even though it is written outside the scope of the class.

-**2. Local Variables** exist locally within the construct that they are inside and variables cannot be accessed outside that construct.
+2. Local Variables exist locally within the construct that they are inside and variables cannot be accessed outside that construct.
 For example if a local variable is declared within a method, it cannot be accessed outside that method.
 They begin with a lowercase letter or _.

 Here is an example of a local variable